 One example of this payment strategy is when a clothing company needs a designer for clothes from January to March.
 You agree to a retainer of $6,200 per month for 20 hours of availability per week.
 Then, the client likes your work and agrees to extend your contract until June.

-Monthly retainers allow you to have a predictable income.
+Monthly retainers allow you to have a predictable income, which is great working as a freelancer.
 The major disadvantage of this gig pricing model is some clients are not comfortable with paying you just to retain your availability.

 Instead of charging for your project inputs, this gig pricing model involves charging an amount based on the value you create for your clients.

 For example, imagine you are commissioned to prepare an e-book on gardening, which the client will sell for $5.
 You estimate that your client will sell 5,000 books based on your previous experience.
 So if you charge $2,500, your client would still make money.

 The rule of thumb is to price your rate at least 10 percent of the projected value.
 This pricing strategy will allow you to have a higher earning potential, but it is more volatile than other models.